Controlling Recurrent Neural Networks by Conceptors: Theory and Demonstrations

+These signals are weighted sums of two sines, the first with period length $P$ and the second with period length $P/2$.
+The weights of these two components are $a$ and $(1-a)$, and the second component is phase-shifted relative to the first by a fraction $b$ of its period length $P/2$.
+The reference period length $P$ was fixed to $P = \sqrt{30}$.
+The parameters $a, b$ were freshly sampled from the uniform distribution on $[0, 1]$ for each $p^j$, where 16 patterns were used.
+Because $P$ is irrational, these patterns (when sampled at integer steps) are not integer-periodic but quasi-periodic.
+As a consequence, the reservoir states ${x}^j(n)$ excited by a driver $p^j(n)$ span all of $\mathcal{M}$, and all singular values of $C^j$ are nonzero, with a reverse sigmoid-shaped spectrum like we saw earlier for other irrational-period patterns (Figure \ref{FigSingValsFalloff} [left]).
+Network parameters are reported in Section \ref{secDetailmemmanageDemo2}.
+Figures \ref{memManFig2} and \ref{figMemManOverview_irrational} display the findings.

-When the network's capacity is almost exhausted in the sense that the quota $q(A^j)$ approaches 1, storing another pattern becomes inaccurate.
-In this demo, this happens for that last pattern $j = 16$ (see Figure \ref{memManFig1}). \item[Demonstration 2.]
-When the driver has an irrational period length, the excited reservoir states will span the available reservoir space $\mathbb{R}^N$.
-Each $R^j$ will have only nonzero singular values, albeit of rapidly decreasing magnitude (these tails are so small in magnitude that they are not visible in the first few plots of $A^j$ in Figure \ref{memManFig2}).
+{\textbf Comments.} When the driver has an irrational period length, the excited reservoir states will span the available reservoir space $\mathbb{R}^N$.
+Each reservoir state correlation matrix will have only nonzero singular values, albeit of rapidly decreasing magnitude (these tails are so small in magnitude that they are not visible in the first few plots of $A^j$ in Figure \ref{memManFig2}).
 The fact that each driving pattern excites the reservoir in all directions leads to the ``reverse sigmoid'' kind of shapes of the singular values of the $A^j$ visible in Figure \ref{memManFig2}.

-The sinewave drivers $p^j$ were presented in an order with randomly shuffled period lengths.
-A redundancy exploitation effect becomes apparent: while for the first 8 patterns altogether a quota $q(A^8) = 0.41$ was allocated, the next 8 patterns only needed an additional quota of $q(A^{16}) - q(A^8) = 0.15$.
-Stated in suggestive terms, at later stages of the storing sequence the network had already learnt how to oscillate in sinewaves in general, and only needed to learn in addition how to oscillate at the particular newly presented frequencies.
-An aperture of size $\alpha = 3$ was used in the second demonstration. \end{description}
+As the iterated storing progresses, a redundancy exploitation effect becomes apparent: while for the first 4 patterns altogether a quota $q(A^4) = 0.52$ was allocated, the remaining 12 patterns only needed an additional quota of $q(A^{16}) - q(A^4) = 0.26$.
+Stated in suggestive terms, at later stages of the storing sequence the network had already learnt how to oscillate in sinewave mixes in general, and only needed to learn in addition how to oscillate at the particular newly presented version taken from the parametrized pattern family.
+An aperture of size $\alpha = 1.5$ was used in the second demonstration.